Faux-filet or Contre-filet - A UK Sirloin, a USA Strip Steak.

 www.flickr.com/photos/jopoe/3676325679/

-A sirloin was never named by an English King or Queen.
+A sirloin roast was never knighted by an English king or queen.`

-At this point, it may be a good time to remove a rather unnecessary story that floats around USA and UK dining rooms.
-A sirloin was never created by an English King or Queen knighting an exceptionally well-prepared roast and creating a Sir Loin that is nonsense.
-Much of the English in today's kitchen comes from Norman French brought to England by William the Conqueror and his friends.
-The French, the word sur, means above; so the sirloin is, for the British, a sur-loin, a cut above the loin.
-From asking British, French and American butchers and looking at all the various diagrams, the British sirloin is mostly the USA short loin.
+At this point, it may be a good time to remove a rather unnecessary story that floats around the USA and UK dining rooms.
+A loin cut was never knighted by an English King or Queen, hereby creating a Sir Loin—that is nonsense.
+Instead, much of the English in today's kitchen, including the word 'sirloin,' comes from the changes the French connection brought to the English kitchen brought by William the Conqueror and his friends.
+The French word sur means 'above'; so the sirloin is, for the British, a 'sur-loin,' a cut above the loin.
+Additionally, discussions with British, French, and American butchers and their various diagrams confirm that the British sirloin is what the USA butchers call the short loin.

 --------------------------------